Processing of personal data about others

 - Whether the processing needs compliance advice from the Data Protection Officer, needs to be reported, have a licence or otherwise needs approval,

-- With the Data Protection Officer as early as possible in the process,
+- With the Data Protection Officer or your institution as early as possible in the process,

 - Whether the IT solutions or systems you are planning to use are secured for processing of the relevant personal data,